• 0

 Garden Ninja builds a pallet compost bin

 Stack your first three pallets into a box shape on a flat, stable surface.
 Ensure the pallets are aligned.
 Make sure that the ground underneath is either earth, turf or porous.
-If not your composter won’t work.
-It needs a free-draining base, or you will end up with stinking goop!
+If not, your composter won't work.
+It needs a free-draining base, or you will end up with a stinking goop!

 2. Secure the compost frame with decking screws